Top Posts & Pages

 Documentary Review: Think you know “Showgirls?”
 “You Don’t Nomi”

 Lurid and louche, instantly awful and the quintessence of filmed “camp,” “Showgirls” rode to screen infamy when it rolled into theaters in 1995, greeted with almost universal derision and disdain.
-It blurred the line between overwrought acting and incompetent … Continue reading
+It blurred the line between overwrought acting and incompetent acting. … Continue reading

 Posted in Reviews, previews, profiles and movie news